btahir/next-shopify-starter/README.md

 You can use free tools online such as https://realfavicongenerator.net/ to quickly generate all the different icon sizes and favicon.ico file.

-### Buy Me Coffee
+### Buy Me Coffee! :coffee:

-If you found thi useful and want to show your apprciation please consider buying me a coffee :)
+If you found this useful and want to show your appreciation please consider buying me a coffee :)

-You can also buy some Doggy Stickers from the store! :D
+You can also buy some Doggy Stickers from the [store](https://doggystickers.xyz/ "store")! :dog: